Invest Wisely

 3. Eat at home.
 Off the the last point, if you actually plan your meals and cook at home, you don’t need to be going out 4 or 5 times per week to eat.
 Not only will you save significant amounts on the food, but you will at the pump as well.

 4. Get a bicycle.
 Great exercise aside, there’s no pollution, and little expense beyond the initial purchase.
-As soon as the weather turns, I will be biking to work consistently.
+Here are some tips on how to choose a commuter bike.

 5. Walk.
 If you’re close enough, why wouldn’t you?
 Rather, why not get a place close enough to work where you can walk?